garyfleming/continuous-entropy/continuous-entropy.md

 * Java -> Jabba
 * Ruby -> RVM
+* Node -> NVM
 * Python -> Virtualenv (to some degree)

-^ If your platform doesn't have the ability to easily switch versions (NPM is good here), then consider using an intermediary.
+^ If your platform doesn't have the ability to easily switch versions, then consider using an intermediary.
 Something that lets you run a job where you can easily install and test an upgrade of a new runtime, and safely switch back when it fails.
 Because it will sometimes.

 <!-- ---